Axel Stordahl

-Axel Stordahl (August 8, 1913 – August 30, 1963) was an American arranger who was active from the late 1930s through the 1950s.
+Axel Stordahl (August 8, 1913 – August 30, 1963) was an American arranger and composer who was active from the late 1930s through the 1950s.
 He is perhaps best known for his work with Frank Sinatra in the 1940s at Columbia Records.
 With his sophisticated orchestrations, Stordahl is credited with helping to bring pop arranging into the modern age.

 Early years

 Stordahl was born in Staten Island, New York, United States, to Norwegian immigrant parents.
 He began his career as a trumpeter in jazz bands that played around Long Island and the Catskills during the late 1920s and early 1930s.
-He also began arranging around this time, and in 1933 he joined Bert Bloch's orchestra in both capacities.
+He also began arranging around this time, and in 1933 he joined Anthony Fanzo's orchestra in both capacities.
 Over the next couple of years, Stordahl sang on the side in a vocal trio dubbed the Three Esquires.

 Big bands

 In 1936, he joined Tommy Dorsey's new orchestra and soon became the band's main arranger.
 The same year appeared their first big hit, "I'm Getting Sentimental Over You".
 The tune quickly became Dorsey's theme song.
 In January 1940, Frank Sinatra joined the group as vocalist, and it became apparent that Stordahl's arrangements were particularly well suited to the singer's voice.